 ‘Ventoy for Easy2Boot’ v1.0.32 and later supports Legacy, UEFI32 and UEFI64 (use agFM v1.69 or later).

-To add the current release of ‘Ventoy for Easy2Boot’
+To add/update the current release of ‘Ventoy for Easy2Boot’

-- agFM – First – you must update the E2B USB drive to agFM v1.66 or later.
+- First – update the E2B USB drive to agFM v1.66 or later.

 Use \eb2\Update agFM\Download and update agFM_v2.cmd or update to the latest Beta of agFM (if available) by extracting the files from the .zip file directly to the root of the second partition of the E2B USB drive.